dsoellinger/Full-Stack-Web-Dev-with-React-Specialization/2_Front_End_Development_with_React/Lecture_Notes/1_Introduction.md

 - getSnapshotBeforeUpdate()
 - componentDidUpdate()

+#### Component Types

+Sometimes components are informally classified as **presentational** or **container** components.

+**Presentational components** are ones that are mainly concerned with rendering the "view" based on data that is passed to them via props.
+Typically such components do not maintain their own local state. **Container components** are used to "make things work".
+They fetch data, maintain their own state and make use of presentational components for rendering by providing their status to them.

 #### Adding Bootstrap to a React app

 Bootstrap can be easily installed using yarn just by adding the `bootstrap` package.
 However, the JavaScript part of Bootstrap cannot be directly used together with React.
 A Bootstrap-based packaged called `Reactstrap` provides a solution to this problem.
 Reactstrap supplies Bootstrap components re-implemented using React components (similar to JavaScript components re-implemented using React components in Reactstrap).